neil-edelman/boxes/readme.md

 # boxes #

 `boxes` is an automated dependancy and build system for a `C` data structure collection using the standard library.
-The individual projects are separate and independent.
-It is therefore unnecessary to _use_ `boxes` in any of the individual projects, but useful in automated developing.
+The `C89` code that is part of the individual projects are separate, independent, fairly standard, and should work on most systems and compilers.
+The build system (this) requires a shell that understands `sh`-scripts; it is useful in automated developing.

+## Interface ##

+Projects are subdirectories of `boxes` and have separate `git` repositories.
+Each one must have `test` and `src`; the the `src` has `C` file(s) which are the same name as the project; this is the one-source-of-truth. `make` creates a test in `bin`.
+Traits are the same for every project and are stored globally in `boxes` under `traits`.
+The script `./autoclone` downloads them all, if one has `git` set up.

 ## Why boxes? ##